Samsung/tizen-docs/docs/application/vstools/install.md

    ![Set the installation path](media/howtoinstall-installwizard3.png)

-5. The Tizen SDK installer is downloaded and the baseline SDK is installed automatically.
+5. Tizen SDK installer is downloaded and the baseline SDK is installed automatically.

    ![Installer download](media/howtoinstall-installwizard4.png)

    ![Baseline SDK installation](media/howtoinstall-installwizard5.png)

-6. Finally, Tizen Package Manager installs the Tizen SDK tools.
+6. Finally, Tizen Package Manager installs Tizen SDK tools.

    ![Tool installation](media/howtoinstall-installwizard6.png)

 <a name="set-tizen-baseline-sdk"></a>
-### Setting the Tizen Baseline SDK path
+### Set Tizen Baseline SDK path

 > [!NOTE]
-> If you downloaded the Visual Studio Tools for Tizen extension from the Visual Studio Marketplace and installed it on your computer, skip this step.
+> If you downloaded Visual Studio Tools for Tizen extension from the Visual Studio Marketplace and installed it on your computer, skip this step.

-You can use Tizen Package Manager to set up the Tizen Baseline SDK path or each tool path directly:
+You can use Tizen Package Manager to set up Tizen Baseline SDK path or each tool path directly:

-- To set up the Tizen Baseline SDK path:
+- To set up Tizen Baseline SDK path, refer to the following steps:
   1. In the Visual Studio IDE menu, go to **Tools &gt; Tizen &gt; Tizen Package Manager**.
   2. Select **Use installed Tizen SDK**.

      ![Baseline SDK Install](media/howtoinstall-baselineinstall5.png)

   3. Enter the root directory of your existing Tizen Studio installation.

      ![Baseline SDK Install](media/howtoinstall-baselineinstall6.png)

   > [!NOTE]
   > If the installer gives a warning about your Tizen Studio version being too low, update Tizen Studio by using Tizen Package Manager after setting the tool path.

-- To set up each tool path directly:
+- To set up each tool path directly, follow the steps below:
   1. In the Visual Studio IDE menu, go to **Tools &gt; Options &gt; Tizen &gt; Tools**.
   2. Enter the root directory of your existing Tizen Studio installation in the **Tool Path** field.
      ![Check the SDK tool path](media/howtoinstall-checktoolpath.png)

      The other tools paths are automatically set up.

-### Installing Emulator images
+### Install Emulator images

 If you do not have a real device, you can run applications in Tizen Emulator.

 To download emulator images, you can use Tizen Package Manager or Tizen Emulator Manager:

-- To use the Tizen Package Manager:
+- To use Tizen Package Manager, follow the steps below:
   1. In the Visual Studio IDE menu, go to **Tools &gt; Tizen &gt; Tizen Package Manager**.
   2. Select the profiles and versions you want to install and click **Install**.

      ![Package Manager](media/howtoinstall-packagemanager.png)

-- To use Tizen Emulator Manager:
+- To use Tizen Emulator Manager, follow the steps below:

   > [!NOTE]
-  > The Tizen Emulator Manager shows the emulator images installation window only when no images are installed on your computer.
+  > Tizen Emulator Manager shows the emulator images installation window only when no images are installed on your computer.

   1. In the Visual Studio IDE menu, go to **Tools &gt; Tizen &gt; Tizen Emulator Manager**.
   2. Select the profiles and versions you want to install and click **OK**.